The Purpose of Prophecy

 The line "You may even need to fall off an ass" refers to the Prophet Balaam whose donkey prevented him from missing God's will (2 Peter 2:15, 16).
 I believe it was meant to caution the man of trying times and difficult choices preceding the fulfillment of God's plan.

-"I'm going to put you on the air" suggested radio or television to our natural way of thinking.
-However, within four years he was in a jet flying to Europe "on the air" to pastor a church where he reached many souls and many were blessed, fulfilling the prophecy.
+At the time, "I'm going to put you on the air" suggested radio or television to our natural way of thinking.
+However, within four years he was in a jet flying "on the air" to pastor a church in Europe where he reached and blessed many souls, fulfilling the prophecy.

 Sometimes, there's a cryptic meaning to a word of prophecy, and it's only after an event unfolds that it can be understood as a confirmation.